 The federal government decided that farmers should not be paying taxes for roads they are not using.
 Especially since the tractors and other equipment rarely use the roads.
 So, off-road fuel was separated, and the tax was lifted from those using it for that reason.

 Enter “fuel laundering”.
 A term dubbed by the government for people buying up large amounts of un-taxed fuel and reselling it for a profit.
-This became a big enough problem so that congress had to get involved.
+This became a big enough problem that congress had to get involved.
 In 1994 congress passed 26 C.F.R.
 48.4082-1](https://www.govinfo.gov/) mandating the use of red dyes for tax-exempt diesel fuels including kerosene.
 They required that the dye be very highly concentrated to make it easy for federal and state regulators to spot it in an inspection.

 Out of those decisions was born in our current situation.
-We have dyed diesel available to used widely but no for on-road applications.
+We have dyed diesel available to use widely but not for on-road applications.
 So, we must deal with this temptation for the foreseeable future.